insqu/sc/README.md

 ```

 Click on Connect to Instance, and select the `SSH client` tab and follow the instructions for your machine\
-**On MAC and Linux** you will need to open a terminal window within the directory `sc-deploy` and connect\
-**On Windows** you will need to run your version of PuTTY within folder `sc-deploy`
+On Windows you will need to run your version of PuTTY within folder we have just created called `sc-deploy`

-The client will suggest you run something like: `ssh -i "aws-sc-key.pem" ubuntu@ec2-99-99-99-99.compute-1.amazonaws.com` in the terminal window, do this now\
+The client will suggest you connect to your instance using its public DNS (Domain Name System),  something like: `ec2-99-99-99-99.compute-1.amazonaws.com`\
+Copy the Public DNS, we are going to use it with PuTTY to connect to our server\
+Now open PuTTY, and where you see a blank section called Host Name (or IP address) paste in the DNS we copied above, then prepend `ubuntu@` in front on the DNS name so that under host name we get something that looks like: `ubuntu@ec2-99-99-99-99.compute-1.amazonaws.com`\
+In the white box below, called Saved Sessions, we can write `sc_tutorial` then click save on the right\
+Now on the drop down column on the left, under Connection, select SSH to expand it then select Auth (for authentication), then under the Private key file for authentication section select Browse and select your private key `aws-sc-key.ppk`\
+Now select Session in the left hand drop down column, and press save\
+Press open to be connected to the AWS server we have set up\

-When we try to connect for the first time we will be asked to add the key fingerprint, type or select `yes / OK`
+When we try to connect for the first time we will be asked to add the key fingerprint, type or select `yes / OK / agree`

 We should now be connected to our personal AWS EC2 instance, hurrah!